 “As part of a global company, we basically have teams all around the world.
-Indeed, our network of Culinary Centers is present in 5 locations: USA, China, Singapore, Brazil and France, where the Global team is also based.
+Indeed, our network of Culinary Centers is present in 5 locations.
+They are in the USA, China, Singapore, Brazil and France, where the Global team is also based.
 It is a growing department with new recruits joining the existing team.
-The goal is to be even more reactive in answering customer requests, developing prototypes to highlight the benefits of our range and to cover even more applications.
+The goal is to be even more reactive in answering customer requests, developing prototypes.
+This is in order to highlight the benefits of our range and to cover even more applications.
 It is great to have such an international and multicultural team, with complementary expertise in food products and deep knowledge about local markets and local needs.
 This creates customer proximity and confirms our efficiency in the way we handle projects wherever they are.”

 How has lockdown and covid-19 impacted your work and your organization?

 “It is indeed a challenging time for everyone.
 In our case specifically, a lot of our everyday work involves cooking and tasting in the lab.
 We need a minimum time of presence to be able to develop our formulations and keep doing our trials.

 We looked at the situation as an opportunity to work differently and keep providing customer support all along.
 Some colleagues were doing trials from their kitchen at home and we could make videos to share the results with our customers.
 Face with this complex situation, we are rethinking food demos differently.
 We adapt the formulas to be able to ship “pre-made kits” to our customers.
 That way, they will be able to prepare the demos with a minimum of manipulation and cooking.
 We foresee a period with limited travelling; so, we are organizing to provide training and demo sessions without interruption, and more exchange through video conference.
 To be positive, we must also recognize that less travel is ultimately better for the carbon footprint of our industry!”